Make your will online today.

 It also specifies who is responsible for carrying out your final wishes; this person is known as the executor of your will.

-We are New Zealand's most experienced wills provider.
-Our specialist experts make writing your will easy, we explain everything so you understand the process every step of the way.
+Our specialist will experts make writing your will easy, we explain everything so you understand the process every step of the way.
 We listen to what's important to you and tailor your will specifically to your needs.

 Why do I need a will?